derbyjs/derby/index.md

 Rather than re-rendering the entire template when a value changes, only the individual elements are updated.
 In the case of the input, its `value` property is set; in the case of the h1, its `innerHTML` is set.
 Since neither of these elements have an `id` attribute specified in the template, Derby automatically creates ids for them.
 All DOM ids created by Derby begin with a dollar sign ($).
 If an element already has an id, Derby will use that instead.

-Derby associates all DOM event listeners with an `id`, because getting objects by id is a fast DOM operation, it makes dealing with DOM events more efficient, event listeners continue working even if other scripts modify the DOM unexpectedly, and event listeners can be established at render time on the server and passed to the client via a JSON literal.
-Derby internally tracks events via literal objects instead of function callbacks, allowing it to render pages on the server and then re-establish the same event listeners on the client efficiently.
+Derby associates all DOM event listeners with an `id`, because getting objects by id is a fast DOM operation, it makes dealing with DOM events more efficient, and event listeners continue working even if other scripts modify the DOM unexpectedly.
+Derby internally tracks events via ids, allowing it to render pages on the server and then re-establish the same event listeners on the client efficiently.

-If a bound template tag is not fully contained by an HTML tag, Derby will wrap the template in an `<ins>` element.
-Most browsers will display `<ins>` elements with an underline by default.
-For Derby apps, this should be removed by adding `ins{text-decoration:none}` to the page's stylesheet.
+If a bound template tag or section is not fully contained by an HTML element, Derby will wrap the template by placing comment markers before and after the location of the template.
+Comments are used, because they are valid in any location.
+A number of HTML elements have restrictions that make it impossible to wrap a template in an additional element.
+For example, `<tr>` elements may only contain `<td>` and `<th>` elements.

 #### Template